PritiSheoran/Lab-Guides/AppService/AppService.md

 ## Task 2: Test the Web App

- 1. Now, you will be redirected to the newly created web app's page, Copy the **default domain** URL
+ 1. Now, you will be redirected to the newly created web app's page, Copy the **default domain (1)** URL

      ![Domain](Domain.png)